Get all the latest data for Maputo

 Can I own land in my own name in Maputo right now?

-No, foreigners cannot own land in their own name in Maputo because Mozambican law reserves all land ownership for the state.
+No, a foreigner cannot own land in their own name in Maputo in 2026, because all land in Mozambique is state property and cannot be sold as freehold land.

 By the way, we cover everything there is to know about the land buying process in Maputo here.